-In this study, we discussed novel LOD data exploring methodology and its application SPARQL Builder which enables practical LOD data searching in a SPARQL endpoint.
+We introduced SPARQL Builder which enables practical LOD data searching in a SPARQL endpoint.
 Although the system originally was designed for biological databases, the technologies used in the system including SBM and class graphs are applicable to another domain.
 Therefore, our future work includes expanding our application into multiple domains and evaluate the generalities of our approach.
 In addition, we will consider to expand class paths into more general types of subgraphs on class graph, to support more styles of SPARQL queries.
+In addition, supporting federated search also remains as future work.